PropolisFramework/propolis-node-conf/README.md

 **Methods**

 * `setApplicationEnv`
-    - (String): Application Environment name, also known in this context has a `level`.
+    - {String} Application Environment name, also known in this context has a `level`.
 * `levelExist`
+    - {String} levelName - The name of the level.
 * `getApplicationEnv`
+    - {Void}
 * `setConfPath`
+    - {...String} [arguments] - Multi-params for generating path for conf/ directory.
 * `getConfPath`
+    - {...String} [arguments] - Multi-params for generating path for conf/ directory.
 * `getLevelPath`
+    - {String} levelName - The name of the level directory in the conf/ directory.
 * `getLevelNames`
 * `getLevelPaths`
 * `setCascadeLevelNames`